1) Maintain your heater year-round.

-Most people will turn on their furnace for the first time this winter season as the temperatures start to drop.
-After that initial burning dust smell, everything sounds fine and your furnace seems to be heating the house efficiently, but is it?
+Most people will turn on their furnace during the first cold snap of the season.
+After the initial dusty, burning smell wears off, everything sounds fine and the furnace seems to be heating the house efficiently - but is it?

-Energy Star Rated Furnaces
+3) Get an Energy Star Rated furnace.

 Today’s new furnaces with Energy Star ratings mean a reduction in energy costs of up to 40%.
 Many of these new units are also eligible for rebates by state or federal agencies.

-Maintaining Your Furnace
+Maintaining vs. Replacing Your Furnace